bovlb/frc-tips/commands/lambda.md

 | `Consumer` | thing consumed, eg. Pose2d | None | `accept`| Accepts inputs of some type
 | `Callable` | None | result of some type | `call` | Also supplies things, but has special uses

-Suppliers and runnables are often encountered with WPILIB, whereas consumers and callables are not.
+Suppliers (especially `BooleanSupplier`s) and runnables are often encountered with WPILIB, whereas consumers and callables are not.

 ### Suppliers